daichan132/Youtube-Live-Chat-Fullscreen/README.md

 ## 📜 Available Scripts

-In addition to the development and build scripts mentioned above, you can run the following scripts:
+You can run the following scripts:

+- `yarn dev`: Starts the development server with live reloading.
+- `yarn build`: Builds the extension for production.
 - `yarn clean`: Removes the `dist` and `dist-firefox-v2` folders.
 - `yarn format`: Formats the code using Biome.
 - `yarn lint`: Lints the code and performs type-checking.